 To get the most benefit, try to combine both tightening your abdominal muscles and your stomach while you engage your pelvic floor at the same time.

-Bad posture and improper bending forward at the back and not to use our legs can perpetuate the problem.
+Bad posture and improper bending forward at the back and not using our legs can perpetuate the problem.
 In these compromised positions, ligament tissue is regularly stretching in this area, and our ligaments start to lose their elastic properties.
-For example, a new rubber band can stretch fully and return to the starting position compared to an old rubber band may not able to stretch as far without breaking due to the lack of flexibility or elastic.
+For example, a new rubber band can stretch fully and return to the starting position compared to an old rubber band that may not able to stretch as far without breaking due to the lack of flexibility or elasticity.

 Talk more soon!!

-P.S.
-If you’re experiencing stiffness in your back which restricts your ability to move without pain, click here to download my free back pain tips guide which includes actionable tips I give to my patients at Prestige Therapy and Wellness, LLC.
-Click here to get your free copy: https://prestigetherapywellness.lpages.co/back-pain-freebie/
+P.s.
+If you’re experiencing stiffness in your back which restricts your ability to move without pain, download our free back pain tips guide which includes actionable tips we give to our patients at Prestige Therapy and Wellness, LLC.
+Click here to get your free copy!